-Try this easy dairy-free pesto recipe!
+Try this easy walnut pesto without pine nuts recipe!
 Bursting with fresh basil flavor and simple ingredients like olive oil, garlic, and lemon juice.
 It is quick to make in just 5 minutes!
 This easy vegan pesto recipe without cheese uses nutritional yeast for a cheesy flavor!

 Jump to:

-- Easy to make homemade, especially when you have basil plants.
+- Fresh pesto is easy to make homemade, especially when you have an abundance of fresh basil from your basil plant or the farmers market.

 - Vegan and dairy-free pesto is made without parmesan cheese.